 The LLP does not have the concept of equity or shareholders like a company.
 Angel investors and venture capitalists cannot invest in the LLP as shareholders.
 This is because the shareholders must be partners in the LLP and have to take up all the responsibilities of a partner.
 Thus, angel investors and venture capitalists prefer to invest in a company rather than an LLP making it difficult for the LLPs to raise capital.

-LLP-RUN (Limited Liability Partnership-Reserve Unique Name) is filed for the reservation of the name of the proposed LLP which shall be processed by the Central Registration Centre under Non-STP.
+RUN-LLP (Reserve Unique Name-Limited Liability Partnership) is filed for the reservation of the name of the proposed LLP which shall be processed by the Central Registration Centre.
 But before quoting the name in the form, it is recommended that you use the free name search facility on MCA portal.

 The system will provide the list of closely resembling names of existing companies/LLPs based on the search criteria filled up.
 This will help you in choosing names not similar to already existing names.
 The registrar will approve the name only if the name is not undesirable in the opinion of the Central Government and does not resemble any existing partnership firm or an LLP or a body corporate or a trademark.

-The Form 1 has to be accompanied by fees as per Annexure ‘A’ which may be either approved/rejected by the registrar.
 A re-submission of the form shall be allowed to be made within 15 days for rectifying the defects.
 There is a provision to provide for 2 proposed names of the LLP.
+You must must apply for LLP incorporation within 3 months of the date of name approval by the MCA.

 LLP agreement governs the mutual rights and duties amongst the partners and also between the LLP and its partners.